 Swindon versus Oxford is one of those intense derby games that is rarely appreciated and understood outside of these parts.
 Here is a match full of passion and with its fair share of violence on and off the pitch over the years.

-Lying 30 miles apart, they share a sporting rivalry that has thrived through the years, and is displayed at its most volatile when the two teams meet on the football field.
-Swindon has won 23 meetings between these two, compared to Oxford’s 17.
+Lying 30 miles apart, they share a sporting rivalry that has thrived through the years and is displayed at its most volatile when the two teams meet on the football field.

 18. Bristol City vs Bristol Rovers (Bristol derby)

 The fans of each club both consider the other to be their main rivals, leading to a heated atmosphere at these matches.
 The majority of the meetings between the teams have been in the Football League, and they used to meet annually in the Gloucestershire Cup.

 17. Sheffield United vs Sheffield Wednesday (Steel City derby)